 Here is the latest version.
 It is available in the following formats:

-The Win32 installer was compiled for Windows XP but should also work on Windows 2000, Vista and Windows 7.
+The Win32 installer should work on Windows Vista or later.

 Pre-release versions of libsndfile are available here and are announced on the libsndfile-devel mailing list.

 The latest version of this document can be found here.

 Author : Erik de Castro Lopo